Scottish Basket-hilted Broadsword

 This sword is apparently from the 1700s (i.e. 18th Century).
 One collector feels that the blade is circa 1720 and the hilt circa 1780.
 Sadly there is no provenance (history) with this sword as is so often the case.
 The fact that it still has its scabbard is a rarity.
 Research is ongoing.

 My MacGregor, McKay, MacDonald etc. highland ancestors would have carried swords like this one.
 The basket-hilt was very popular in the 1600s and 1700s and replaced the big two handed swords.
 There were two basic types.
 A double-edged basket-hilted sword was called a “broadsword.”
 A single edged basket-hilted sword was called a “backsword.”
-In addition to his sword, a highlander would also carry a targe (pronounced with a hard G) and a dirk.
+In addition to his sword, a highlander would also carry a targe (pronounced with a hard G) and a dirk (a long dagger at the waist).

-The movie “Braveheart” shows the use of a two-handed sword and the movie “Rob Roy” shows the use of a broadsword.
+The movie “Braveheart” shows the use of a largetwo-handed sword and the movie “Rob Roy” shows the use of a broadsword.

 Many of the Scottish swords are marked with ANDREA FERARA (many variations of this spelling) and experts disagree on whether this was a man or had some other meaning.
 Most of the swords were made after he would of died if he was a real person.
 It seems that the marking was a talisman for these weapons.
 A talisman is a “noun.
 An object, typically an inscribed ring or stone, that is thought to have magic powers and to bring good luck.”
 (Oxford Dictionaries)